 Okay, now what do I do?
 Having purged a small bedroom full of women’s clothes over the course of my 50+ years, let’s start fresh.
 Let’s see if I can enjoy this.
 Purchase a few things.
 Okay, I like that.
 Add a few more.
 Keep them for more than an hour, a day, a week.
 So far, so good.
 How do I feel?
 Different, better, happy.
 I need to make some life changes.
 If I am going down this road, I need to look half decent.
 I begin the road that would result in my dropping 35 pounds and eventually becoming a very competitive runner, routinely winning my age groups comfortably in 5Ks, now winning my age group in half marathons and running a few full marathons.
 Happiness matters.

 So now I am slimmer, in good shape, happy with myself.
 But the big hurdle remains.
 I am very happily married with two grown and successful daughters.
 It took well over a month to gather the courage to tell my wife.
-December 2, 2014 is the day.
+December 2, 2014 is the day I finally gather the courage.
 If she is not on board, this all stops, no questions asked.
 And I would completely understand her not being happy with it.
 I find the words, show her my painted toenails, tell her how it all makes me happy.
 In a moment I will never forget, she says she just wants me to be happy.
 You know that feeling when you fall in love with someone?
 I did that all over again, almost 30 years into our marriage.
 I was immediately transformed.
 My life is still filled with ups and downs, but my “default” mood is always one of happiness.
 My smile, previously buried under a crappy mustache and displayed only when made happy (instead of being happy) by family and friends, became ever present.
 Now what do I do?
 What have I done!!!!

 The work begins.
 Removing more body hair than your average polar bear.
 Developing those routines that women do, not men.
 Moisturizing.
 Frequent shaving.
 Now do I really want to do this?
 I begin purchasing items to be included in my wardrobe.
 I have no fear of buying women’s clothing as a man.
 None.
 A bra fitting?
 Why not.
 A new dress?
 Of course.
 I schedule a makeover at Janet’s Closet in Detroit.
 I need to see what I would look like.
 Not bad.
 To paraphrase Rudolph (the Red Nosed Reindeer)….I’m cute!!!!!
 Or at least not hideous.
 I let the girls there talk me into wearing clothing I would never dream of wearing now and I make a walk through the mall.
 I survive (although read by some teenage girls).
 I go out with some seasoned “girls” (I despise the term “gurls”).
 I survive!
 Now the real work begins.
 How do I build a real life for Kandi.
 She is not simply going to hang out at CD bars and shop, shop, shop (although she does a lot of that).